kelvinmburu/stkpush/README.md

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Thank the Lord for the far He has been with me all through this job search journey.
-- I would like to acknowledge Moringa school for giving me this opportunity to learn software development.
-- Appreciations to  my TM `Nancy Umutoniwase and Gilbert Cheboi` for the support they gave me.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-.

 ## License